 7. Learn about the company culture

 This is a tough one.
 Hiring managers tend to put on their best possible face during the hiring dance, and candidates do too.
 Often, there’s little time to evaluate a company’s true work habits, processes, relationships, quirks, and values.
-But the candidates need to carefully evaluate company culture and work through it.
+But the candidates need to evaluate company culture and work through it carefully.